Please click below to view a calendar of External research funding opportunities:

 On both these counts it is imperative that it is granted to staff who can use it effectively at a level consonant with the goals of the University and the research strategy of the School.
 The fulfilment of these criteria is a necessary trigger for research leave, but it is not a sufficient one.
 The School Research Committee needs to be persuaded that such a leave, if granted, would not have a negative impact on the ability of other colleagues in the Division not on leave to fulfil their own research goals.

-In support of the premises above, the following policy is proposed:
+In support of the premises above, the following policy has been established:

 University research leave

 - Each permanent member of the academic staff of the School is entitled to apply for 1 period of University Research Leave, normally after 6 periods of teaching (including those completed on temporary or probationary contracts at the University of Manchester, and also including periods of maternity leave.
 A ‘period’ may be either a semester or a year, but a pattern based on semesters is to be regarded as the norm.
 Part-time staff will have normal entitlement.
 [Someone on a 50% contract teaches for six semesters at 50% of the time, then maybe awarded leave for one semester, which, of course, continues to be 50% of the time (and salary).]
 A rota will be kept by heads of division, in conjunction with the Research Office.

 - This entitlement to apply may be varied as to timing by up to 2 semesters (prior to or following the sixth) in the management interest.
 Such variation should be regarded as unusual.
 Variation by one semester at the request of the candidate may be approved in exceptional circumstances, for example where it is necessary to take advantage of permissions to do fieldwork or for similar reasons; in such cases, it is expected that an early leave will be balanced by a commensurately later leave thereafter.